bbell2411/NC-news-FE/NC-newz/README.md

 - Allow users to reply to individual comments
 - Allow users to block other users
 - Allow users like and dislike individual comments

-This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)